A Well Honed Blade

 CONTINUE TO DIVERSIFY

 Please don’t read this article and panic.
 “I have to choose one kind of niche if I want to get any clients!?”
-No. In fact that best way to specialize is to choose a few different expertise.
+No. In fact, the best way to specialize is to choose a few different expertise.
 Especially for younger freelancers who want to experiment with their career before they stick with one path, it’s important to have a few different interests and expertise to choose from.
 So much of freelancing is diversifying.
 We all diversify our income streams and our client base so that we’re never out of work.
-In the same vain we diversity our skill set to not only experiment, but to insulate yourself from changes in the market.
+In the same vain we diversity our skill set to not only experiment, but to insulate ourselves from changes in the market.
 If interest in particular skills dip in the market for one reason or another, you have other skills to fall back on.
 Specialty and diversity go hand and hand in this case.
 The goal really isn’t to become a single tool, but a Swiss army knife; a collection of specialized instruments.

 Due to their desire for experts, clients usually look at a freelancer’s experience and achievements rather than their education.
 In some ways, this is one of the most liberating and freeing elements of freelancing.
 You aren’t judged by the pedigree of your schooling or background, but by your work.